-Article (with updates and one correction – see final endnote) that appeared in the “Revolution across Generations” section of Remembering/Rethinking EDSA (ed.
+Article (with updates and corrections – see endnotes) that appeared in the “Revolution across Generations” section of Remembering/Rethinking EDSA (ed.
 JPaul S. Manzanilla and Caroline S. Hau, Pasig City: Anvil, 2016), pp. 172-87.
+The book itself won the Best Anthology prize of the National Book Awards from the Manila Critics Circle, administered by the National Book Development Board.
 Kindly purchase your full copy via Amazon or the Anvil Publishing website.

 No sane academic would argue against the prevailing consensus that the Marcos dictatorship, as a socio-economic experiment, had proved unsuccessful, if not downright catastrophic.
 The irony is that among other major Asian countries, the Philippines had been alone in effectively suffering for nothing.
 All the other ASEAN members, more or less following the example of Korea, emerged as fast-developing economies during or immediately after their authoritarian ordeals.
 Koreans, in fact, have proved so grateful for the legacy of Park Chung-hee, Ferdinand Marcos’s counterpart, that they enabled his daughter to become the first female President in their own still mostly patriarchal system.
 Lee Kuan Yew, for his part, has remained influential decades after the restoration of democracy to Singapore, and has taken upon himself the task of criticizing the Philippines for its refusal to return to an authoritarian arrangement as a developmental strategy.